-8. Project Implementation Challenges - (Maximum Length 1/4 page)
+7. Project Implementation Challenges - (Maximum Length 850 Characters)

 Briefly describe any challenges you have experiences that had a significant impact on achieving the work you had planned to complete this past year.
 Use the following categories: 1.
 Project timeline 2.
 Facility issues 3.
 Equipment/instrumentation issues 4.
 Personnel issues 5.
 Student issues 6.
 Budgetary issues not covered in the preceding categories 7.
-If None report N/A
+If None - report N/A